 The supply chain reach and global presence of Cargill provides the opportunity to bring about an increase in on-farm sustainability practices with a fully traceable supply chain.
-Where Cargill sources products directly from farms, transports and processes these products, we are able to place soy products on the market that are certified Sustainably Sourced and Supplied - our Triple STM product range.
+Where Cargill sources products directly from farms, transports and processes these products, we are able to place agricultural products on the market that meet the Responsible Production Verified standards - our 3S product range.

-This document contains the core principles and criteria which must be met by participating farms and all Cargill businesses participating in the sourcing, processing and supply of Triple S Soy products.
+This document contains the core principles and criteria which must be met by participating farms and all Cargill businesses participating in the sourcing, processing and supply of 3S products.
 In addition to complying with this document, the scheme will ensure compliance with all related national and state regulations in force in the regions where the farms operate.

-The Triple S Soy certification scheme has been developed to support more mainstream farmers in the Cargill supply chain to grow more sustainable soy.
-Triple S takes key sustainability criteria and splits them into musts and continuous improvement actions.
-Over time, participating growers are able to advance towards higher production standards which in turn helps further a thriving market for sustainably certified soy.
+The 3S verification scheme has been developed to support more mainstream farmers in the Cargill supply chain to grow more sustainable crops.
+3S takes key sustainability criteria and splits them into musts and continuous improvement actions.
+Over time, participating growers can advance towards higher production standards which in turn helps further a thriving market for sustainably produced crops.

-Triple S is a certification scheme with no deforestation and no conversion of native habitat, using January 2008 as the baseline date.
-This applies across the Triple S Soy program in all regions of Brazil, Argentina and Paraguay.
-The January 2008 baseline precedes the Amazon Soy Moratorium reference date of 22 July 2008 and applies equally to all regions and countries.
+3S is a verification scheme with no deforestation and no conversion of native habitat, using January 20081 as the baseline date.
+This applies across the 3S program in all regions of South America.
+The January 2008 baseline precedes the Amazon Soy Moratorium reference date of 22 July 200823 and applies equally to all regions and countries.